groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.getProcessingStatusById`<a id="groundxdocumentsgetprocessingstatusbyid"></a>

-Get the current status of an upload, initiated with documents.upload_remote, documents.upload_local, or documents.crawl_website, by specifying the processId (which is included in the response of the upload functions).
+Get the current status of an upload, initiated with documents.upload_remote, documents.upload_local, or documents.crawl_website, by specifying the processId (the processId is included in the response of the documents.upload functions).
+Interact with the \"Request Body\" below to explore the arguments of this function.
+Enter your GroundX API key to send a request directly from this web page.
+Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>